Sténographe au Canada | CliquezJustice.ca Skip to main content

 Transcripts

-The final product of the reporter’s work, called a transcript, is an essential document within the legal system.
+Only court reporters can prepare a verbatim transcript of proceedings which is an essential document within the legal system.
 This official document is referred to if evidence given by witnesses or other information presented during a hearing or other proceedings has to be reviewed.
-The Court Reporter must attach a certificate to each transcript certifying its authenticity.
+The court reporter must attach a signed certificate to each transcript certifying its authenticity.

-For this reason, parties must be able to trust that the Court Reporter’s work is reliable, unbiased and impartial.
-When a person becomes a Court Reporter, he or she makes a pledge to always produce accurate and true transcripts.
-Court Reporters are the only persons authorized to produce official written copies of what was said during legal proceedings.
+For this reason, parties must be able to trust that the court reporter’s work is reliable, unbiased and impartial.
+When a person becomes a court reporter, he or she makes a pledge to always produce accurate and true transcripts.
+Only court reporters are authorized to produce official written copies of what was said during legal proceedings.

 Workplace

-Most Court Reporters are self-employed, but sometimes they work for a private court reporting firm.
-Their clients are generally lawyers and the public, and they often work for multiple clients at the same time.
+Most court reporters are self-employed, but sometimes they work for a private court reporting firm.
+Their clients are generally lawyers and the general public, and they often work for multiple clients at the same time.

-Court Reporters usually work where the action is, which can be anywhere.
-In the case of hearings, Court Reporters work at the courthouse.
+Court reporters usually work on location, which can be anywhere.
+In the case of hearings, court reporters work at the courthouse.
 However, they may also be required to work onsite at law firms or at a company’s office.

 Education and Training